 Geo-fencing is a great way to keep abreast of your child’s location without keeping your eyes glued to the phone.
 As long as they are at school, home or a known friend’s house, you don’t need to worry.
 So, you could simply set it so that it alerts you when they leave the safety of those premises.

 While knowing your child's location reassures you about their physical safety, mental health and safety is still a concern.
 You do not want adults to be grooming your kids over phone calls and texts, or their peers cyberbullying them.

 That’s why as parents, we need to keep a track of their phone calls, emails, and other social media accounts.
 Here is how mSpy helps you do that.

 Phone calls are the most straightforward way of communicating with someone over the phone. mSpy can monitor and record all incoming and outgoing calls.
 It can also record how long a phone call was, the contact information of the person at the other end, the time stamp, and so on.

-Just keep in mind that mSpy cannot record the exact audio of the call, even on a jailbroken phone.
+Take note: It's not capable of recording the exact audio of the call, even on a jailbroken phone.
 Therefore, you may have to talk to your child about the particulars of the call, or listen in via another method.

 Emails are the most popular way of communicating online.
 Unfortunately, they can also be used for other purposes that other than work, or easier communication.